miketicaz/popper-core/README.md

 assert for the correct Popper behavior without having to write a lot of offsets comparisons manually.

-You can mark a `*.test.js` file to run in the Puppeteer environment by prepending a `@jest-environment jest-playwright-preset` JSDoc comment to the interested file.
+You can mark a `*.test.js` file to run in the Playwright environment by prepending a `@jest-environment jest-playwright-preset` JSDoc comment to the interested file.